 The first image that came up was a white cross grave marker.
 I thought, “No, wait, what?”
 It turns out he was killed in action the day after that last letter about the the beauty of Nature.
 He was 19.

-Here is the obituary of someone else killed in the same campaign, which has it’s fair share of controversies.
-This obituary mentions that he was posthumously given several awards – a large percentage (half? all? a quarter?) of all the awards earned by the 442nd weren’t initially given out because of anti-Asian discrimination.
-One prime example is Sen. Dan Inouye, also a Nisei of the 442nd and longtime Senator who died in 2012.
-The link has some descriptions of Inouye’s service and how he should have received the Medal of Freedom earlier than 2000.
+Here is the obituary of someone else killed in the same campaign.
+This obituary mentions that this fellow was posthumously given several awards – a large percentage (half? all? a quarter?) of all the awards earned by the 442nd weren’t initially given out because of anti-Asian discrimination.
+One prime example of the discrimination is Sen. Dan Inouye, also a Nisei of the 442nd and longtime Senator who died in 2012.
+The link has some descriptions of Inouye’s service and how he should have received the Medal of Freedom far earlier than 2000.
 Also, the 442nd/100 is known as the “Purple Heart Battallion” because they sustained something like a 314% casualty rate.

 His letters had made him a Real Person but he died before I could get to know him better.